naputami/Fullstack-TodoApp/README.md

 - Login and Logout: Securely log in to your account and log out when you're done, ensuring the privacy of your data.
 - Task Handling: Easily add, edit, or remove tasks.
 - Task Completion: Mark tasks as done when they're finished.
-- Project Organization: Categorize tasks into different projects.
+- Task Organization: Categorize tasks into different projects.
-- Project Management: Create, edit, or delete projects.
+- Project Handling: Create, edit, or delete projects.
 - Filtering: Find tasks quickly by project

 ## Stack